Dhwani0805/my_aicte_stego_project/README.md

 How to Compare the Pixel Log Files
-1. Open the log files side by side o	pixel_log_without_gui&stealthMode.txt (Sequential LSB method) o	pixel_log_stego_with_gui&stealthmode.txt (Stealth Mode method)
+1. Open the log files side by side -pixel_log_without_gui&stealthMode.txt (Sequential LSB method) -pixel_log_stego_with_gui&stealthmode.txt (Stealth Mode method)
-2. Analyze the modification patterns o	Sequential LSB: Pixels are modified in order, creating a pattern. o	Stealth Mode: Modifications are randomized, reducing detectability.
+2. Analyze the modification patterns
+   -Sequential LSB: Pixels are modified in order, creating a pattern.
+   -Stealth Mode: Modifications are randomized, reducing detectability.

 Key Findings from Pixel Log Analysis
 •	Sequential LSB is easier to detect due to structured modifications.